singularitti/exa-amd/docs/source/tutorial.rst

 5. Prepare the Parsl Configuration
 -----------------------------------

-Parsl configurations must be placed inside the ``parsl_configs/`` directory so that they can be automatically discovered by exa-AMD at runtime.
+Parsl configurations must be placed in a directory of your choice, and that directory must be provided via the ``parsl_configs_dir`` field in your JSON config so that exa-AMD can discover them at runtime.

-Start by copying the default Perlmutter configuration:
+Start by copying the default Perlmutter configuration into your Parsl configs directory:

 .. code-block:: bash

+   mkdir -p /path/to/my_configs
    cp parsl_configs/perlmutter.py parsl_configs/my_perlmutter.py

 Then edit `my_perlmutter.py`: